WinVector/Examples/LogisticOmit/logistic_omit.md

     ##   0.5772151   3.1415914   2.7182800

 Notice we recover our expected coefficients.
-We could use these inferred coefficients to answer questions about how probability of outcomes varies with changes in variables.
+We could use these inferred coefficients to answer questions about how probabilities of outcomes varies with changes in variables.

 ### Omitting a Variable, Again